Hinduism in China

 Hindu relief, Quanzhou Museum.
 The image depicts Narasimha legend for the festival of Holika and Holi.

 Hinduism (specifically the yogic school) is currently practiced by a minority of residents of China.
 The religion itself has a very limited presence in modern mainland China, but archaeological evidence suggests a significant presence of Hinduism in different provinces of medieval China.
 Hindu influences were also absorbed in to Buddhism and got mixed with Chinese mythology over its history.
 Practices originating in the Vedic tradition of ancient India such as yoga and meditation are also popular in China.
-Tibet is the Buddhist territory known as the "roof of the world", is governed as part of China.
+Tibet, a Buddhist territory known as the "roof of the world", is governed as part of China.

 Hindu communities, particularly through Tamil merchant guilds of Ayyavole and Manigramam, once thrived in medieval south China.
 Evidence of Tamil Shiva motifs and temples, such as in the Kaiyuan temple, continued to be discovered in Quanzhou, Fujian, a province of southeast China.
 A small community of Tamil immigrant workers currently exists in Hong Kong.